 "Dynamic movements" are categories of movements performed under varying degrees of effort.
 Does his walk appear leisurely, or is he walking in a hurry?
 Does that package look heavy or light for her to carry?
 People are quite adept at identifying the amount of effort exerted by a person from subtle visual cues.
-For example, nuances in body motion can reveal how light or heavy a box is for a person to lift [16].
-Our goal is to develop computational systems capable of identifying the "perceptual dynamics" associated with different performance efforts for the task of recognition.
-Intelligent machines capable of recognizing human action efforts are particularly relevant to automatic video surveillance, ergonomic evaluation, and sports analysis.
+For example, nuances in body motion can reveal how light or heavy a box is for a person to lift [12].
+Our goal is to develop a computational system capable of identifying the "perceptual dynamics" associated with different performance efforts for the task of recognition.